-You must have completed a Bachelor of Science in Nursing Degree and a Master of Science in Nursing degree from NLN-accredited programs or from programs accredited by the commission on Collegiate Nursing Education (CCNE).
+You must have a Bachelor of Science in Nursing and Master of Science in Nursing from a program accredited by the Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN).
 Applicants who do not hold a BSN degree will be reviewed on a case-by-case basis.

 You must have a minimum grade point average of 3.0 on a 4.0 scale for the last 30 hours of graduate or 60 semester hours of undergraduate course work.
 This should include courses in which you are currently enrolled.